k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/11_tdm_implementation_using_generic_flows.md

 # Broadway Flows Implementation

 The TDM library has sets of generic flows that allow you to create a standard TDM implementation in just a few minutes.
-Once a standard implementation has been created, its flows can be edited and tailored to your project's specific requirements.
+Once a standard implementation has been created, its flows can be edited and tailored to your project's needs.

 ## How Do I Create TDM Broadway Flows?